 Probation Officers may attend/observe any treatment service(s) at any time without prior notice.
 It is at the Probation Officers discretion how long he/she will attend the treatment service(s).
 The vendor shall offer counseling services from 8:00am to 5:00pm and one evening per week, with the last counseling session beginning after 5:00pm.
+The vendor will ensure that assigned therapist or group facilitator are available via telephone or in person between 8:00am and 5:00pm during the work week for monthly case staffings.

 Probation Officers may attend/observe any treatment service(s) at any time without prior notice.
 It is at the Probation Officers discretion how long he/she will attend the treatment service(s).
 The vendor shall offer counseling services from 8:00am to 5:00pm and one evening per week, with the last counseling session beginning after 5:00pm.
+The vendor will ensure that assigned therapist or group facilitator are available via telephone or in person between 8:00am and 5:00pm during the work week for monthly case staffings.

 Probation Officers may attend/observe any treatment service(s) at any time without prior notice.
 It is at the Probation Officers discretion how long he/she will attend the treatment service(s).
 The vendor shall offer counseling services from 8:00am to 5:00pm and one evening per week, with the last counseling session beginning after 5:00pm.
+The vendor will ensure that assigned therapist or group facilitator are available via telephone or in person between 8:00am and 5:00pm during the work week for monthly case staffings.